 Tet in Vietnam is pretty similar to the Chinese New Year and the most important festival of the year with family members coming together to spend the holidays in their hometown.
 At midnight, as the New Year approaches, the Vietnamese welcome the Kitchen God with firecrackers, drums and goad dogs to bark which is regarded as a lucky omen.

 This is a traditional festival for Thai people in Mai Chau.
 Held between the 1st and 28th day of the 4th month in the Lunar calendar, when the dry season starts in Mai Chau commune, Xen Xo Phon festival is a plea for rain in the form of songs.

 Language: The official language of Vietnam is Vietnamese with around 85% of the population speaking this language.
-In the bigger cities like Ho Chi Minh and Hanoi, a large number of people speak decent English but as you start moving towards mountain regions and smaller towns you might face some language issues.
+In the bigger cities like Ho Chi Minh and Hanoi, a large number of people speak excellent English but of you travel to mountain regions and smaller towns you may face language issues.